Simon Geir Møller, Ph.D.

 - Faculty member and student mentor in the Department of Biological Sciences

-- Continue with an active research laboratory
+- Maintains an active research program on Parkinson’s Disease

-In addition to his responsibilities at St. John’s University, Dr. Møller also maintains the
+In addition to his responsibilities at St. John’s University, Dr. Møller also maintains the following positions:

-- 2014-2017: Senior Advisor Norwegian Centre for Movement Disorders, Stavanger, Norway
+- 2014-2017: Senior Advisor, Norwegian Centre for Movement Disorders, Stavanger, Norway

 - 2007-present: CSO, Plastid AS, Norway